dustlang/rust/src/doc/dustdoc/src/how-to-write-documentation.md

-Ideally, this first line of documentation is a sentence without highly technical details, but with a good description of where this crate fits within the rust ecosystem.
+Ideally, this first line of documentation is a sentence without highly technical details, but with a good description of where this crate fits within the dust ecosystem.
 Users should know whether this crate meets their use case after reading this line.

 ## Documenting components